gokulanviswanathan/Spring-Boot-Language-Translation/README.md

 Development Engineer who is checking out this code should be able to learn these topics,

-1. Handling the translations using deafult Locale provided by Spring framework
+1. Handling the translations using default Locale provided by Spring framework

 ----
 Note